Instagram Tips & Strategies

 4. You Have an Instagram Business or Creator Account

-Personal Instagram profiles can't use shopping features.
+Personal Instagram profiles can't access shopping features.
 You'll need to convert your account to either a Business or a Creator account.
-This is a simple switch in your settings and gives you access to professional tools like Insights and advertising capabilities in addition to Shopping eligibility.
+This is a simple change in your settings and grants you access to professional tools like Insights and advertising capabilities, in addition to Shopping eligibility.

 5. You Own the Domain You Sell From

 You must sell your products from your own website.
-This means you cannot link your Instagram Shop to a marketplace like Etsy, Amazon, or Redbubble.
-Your products need to live on a domain that you own and operate, cementing the direct relationship between your brand on Instagram and its official online store.
+This means you cannot link your Instagram Shop to a marketplace such as Etsy, Amazon, or Redbubble.
+Your products need to live on a domain that you own and operate, reinforcing the direct relationship between your brand on Instagram and your official online store.

 The Step-by-Step Guide to Getting Approved

-If you've checked off all the eligibility requirements, you're ready to start the setup process.
-Follow these steps carefully to ensure a smooth path to approval.
+If you've checked all the eligibility requirements, you're ready to start the setup process.
+Follow these steps carefully to ensure a smooth approval process.

 Step 1: Convert Your Profile to a Business or Creator Account

-If you haven't already, switching your account type is your first move.
-It's quick, easy, and unlocks the tools you need.
+If you haven't already, switching your account type is your first step.
+It's quick, simple, and unlocks the necessary tools.

 1. Go to your Instagram profile and tap the menu icon (three horizontal lines) in the top-right corner.